-This toolkit is designed for intermediary organisations to support social and creative entrepreneurs in their scaling process and to stimulate and strengthen the social and creative enterprise ecosystem in emerging economies.
+This toolkit is designed for intermediary organisations to support social and creative entrepreneurs in their scaling process.
+It also aims to stimulate and strengthen the social and creative enterprise ecosystem in emerging economies.

 The toolkit can be used by anyone, though it is aimed at those who are new to working with entrepreneurs and supporting them in scaling their operations.
-It contains a collection of Case Studies, and advice, resources and information to support an entrepreneur’s journey.
+It contains a collection of case studies, advice, resources, and information to support an entrepreneur’s journey.

 It also includes questions and exercises for intermediaries to complete with scaling entrepreneurs they are working with to engage them in critical thinking around growth plans and scaling strategy.

 Click the image to find the Toolkit.

 The Toolkit can be used to gain valuable insights into scaling.
 Reach out to Project Manager Nuno at [email protected] to work with us and learn how it can be used in your country.